 It can be tempting to minimize any uncertainty or risk when asking for help.
 But, “when people come in and talk about how they are the savior, that is the red flag for us,” Stearns says.
 “We tend to be really humble and look for an organization that is humble, that may be pioneering, but is also doing important work.
 I want a founder to be able to say ‘Here are the five things we think we are doing right.
 Here are the three places that might fail, and this is what we are doing to address them.’
 Knowing someone can be honest is important.”

 Both funders and successful founders know that how you run your business impacts the outcome of the work, including the customer experience, company culture, the return on investment and the startup’s imprint on the world.
 By keeping in mind these critical considerations, you’ll be more prepared to find the right funders and champions that will help your startup succeed and share your vision for the kind of impact you want to make on the world.

 This is part of a series on fundraising for startup founders focused on impact, and is a collaboration with Shannon Baker, Director of Partnerships at NMV.
+We’ve also released an infographic that shares all our tips, which you can find here.
 Let us know if you have questions or more suggestions for resourceful entrepreneurs.